fmoo/react-typeahead/README.md

 - `props.selectionIndex`
   - The index of the highlighted option for rendering

-#### props.skipBlankSearch
+#### props.showOptionsWhenEmpty

 Type: `boolean`
-Default: true
+Default: false

-If false, options will still be rendered when there is no value.
+If true, options will still be rendered when there is no value.

 ### Typeahead ([Exposed Component Functions][reactecf])